-An advantage of online surveys is that respondents frequently offer more and longer comments than they do on paper-and-pencil surveys.
-And comments are where we may find our most significant sales opportunities or our most useful program improvement ideas.
+An advantage of online surveys is that respondents frequently offer more (and longer) survey comments than they do on paper-and-pencil surveys.
+And survey comments are where we may find our most significant sales opportunities or our most useful program improvement ideas.

 One of my clients is a nonprofit umbrella organization.
 They have a program providing services to homeless youth.
 The director of that program bemoaned once that she had over 300 surveys from youth who were living on the streets and she had no idea how to summarize their comments and, no less, do it quickly.
 She had a board meeting in three days and had to report on what the youth had to say.